MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowVoiceAssistant
+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- iOS/iPadOS

-The AllowVoiceAssistant parameter specifies whether to allow using the voice assistant on devices.
-Valid values for this parameter are:
+The AllowVoiceAssistant parameter specifies whether to allow access to Siri on supported devices.
+Valid values are:

-- $true: The voice assistant is allowed.
+- $true: Siri is allowed.
-- $false: The voice assistant isn't allowed.
-- $null (blank): The setting isn't configured.
 This is the default value.

-This setting is available only on Apple iOS 6+ devices.
+- $false: Siri isn't allowed.

 ```yaml
 Type: Boolean